3 from Hell

 3 from Hell is a 2019 American horror film written, co-produced, and directed by Rob Zombie.
-It is the third installment in the Firefly trilogy, which began with House of 1000 Corpses (2003), and stars Sheri Moon Zombie, Bill Moseley, Richard Brake and Sid Haig.
+It is the third and final installment in the Firefly trilogy, which began with House of 1000 Corpses (2003), and stars Sheri Moon Zombie, Bill Moseley, Richard Brake and Sid Haig.
 Ten years have passed since the events of The Devil's Rejects (2005).
 The plot follows an incarcerated Otis Driftwood and Baby Firefly being freed by Otis's half-brother, after barely surviving a police shootout a decade ago.

-Unlike the previous installments, 3 from Hell was given a special three-night theatrical engagement through Fathom Events from September 16–18, 2019, and it received a mixed response from film critics.
+Unlike the previous installments, 3 from Hell was given a special three-night theatrical engagement through Fathom Events from September 16–18, 2019, and received a mixed response from film critics.
 Since it grossed nearly $2 million, Fathom Events gave it a one-night release on October 14, before the film was released on home video the following day.
-This was the last film of Haig's that was released in his lifetime, before his death on September 21, 2019; only five days after the film's release.
+This was the last film of Haig's released before his death on September 21, 2019, five days after the film's release.

 Plot

 The film opens with several news reports about the Firefly family's murderous rampage.
 Through the reports, it is revealed that Baby, Otis, and Captain Spaulding miraculously survived their shootout with the police and that they will be tried for their crimes.
 The trial is widely covered nationwide and becomes a cause célèbre, resulting in the organization of protests that insist the trio's innocence.
 Numerous fanatics also adopt the chant "Free the Three", claiming that their crimes were committed as a means to fight against the system.
 Despite this, all three are found guilty and sentenced to life in prison.
 In addition to the final verdict, Captain Spaulding is executed via lethal injection.
 Otis' half-brother, Winslow Foxworth "Foxy" Coltrane, shows up to help Otis escape from prison while he is outside doing work on a chain gang.
-In the process, Otis kills Rondo, who was also on the chain gang after having been arrested some time after the end of the previous film and been sent to the same prison, but did not recognize Otis.
+In the process, Otis kills Rondo, who was also on the chain gang after having been arrested some time after the end of the previous film and been sent to the same prison but did not recognize Otis.
 Meanwhile, Baby unsuccessfully seeks parole, as her mental state has further deteriorated since her incarceration.

 Once free, Otis and Foxy begin planning to free Baby from prison.
 To accomplish this, they kidnap the family and friends of the prison's warden, Virgil Dallas Harper.
 Otis and Foxy demand that Harper help Baby sneak out of prison or they will murder everyone they hold hostage.
 Harper follows their commands and sneaks Baby out of prison by disguising her as a guard.
 However, once Baby is freed, Otis and Foxy decide to eliminate the loose ends and kill all the hostages, as well as Harper.
 Now united, the three are undecided as to what to do next but eventually decide to flee to Mexico, a decision that is made more pressing due to Baby's growing instability.